 Important: Always back up your WordPress site (files and data) before modifying any files or performing any upgrades or installations!

-If you don’t want to back up your data manually, then consider getting assistance from a WordPress professional, or use a WordPress backup plugin.
+If you don’t want to do your own site backups, then consider getting assistance from a WordPress professional, or use a backup plugin.

-- You can read about a great WordPress backup plugin that we recommend using to automate WordPress site backups here: Backup, Copy & Protect Your WordPress Websites With Backup Creator WordPress Plugin
+- Learn about a great WordPress backup plugin that we recommend using to perform complete WordPress backups here: Backup, Duplicate And Keep Your WP Web Sites Protected With Backup Creator WordPress Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory

 How To Fix Problems Accessing Your WordPress Admin Area

 (Are you locked out of your WordPress admin area?)